As seen in:

 Here are two warehouse resume summary examples:

-Warehouse associate with 6+ years experience seeking to deliver top KPIs for Target.
-As an Amazon warehouse associate, maintained picking/packing speeds in top 95%.
+Warehouse worker with 6+ years experience seeking to deliver top KPIs for Target.
+As an Amazon warehouse worker, maintained picking/packing speeds in top 95%.
 Performed to 100% of packing specs.
 Kept records 99% error free.
 5-time Walmart picker of the month.

-Efficient former Walmart warehouse associate, seeking new warehouse job.
+Efficient former Walmart warehouse worker, seeking new warehouse job.
 Fast, accurate picker/packer with good communication skills.

 Pro Tip: A winning warehouse resume needs measurable details.
 The best resume objective for a warehouse worker will always pack in proof.